markiantorno/voight-kampff/README.md

 1. Downloads the 10 most recently updated patients from the test server.
 2. Displays a list of these patients to the user.
 3. Allows the user to do the following to a patient object:
-  * View the family name, gender, and birthday of each user if they want.
+  * View the family name, gender, and birthday of each patient if they want.
-  * Update the family name, gender, or birthday of each user, and update the patient on the FHIR test server with the new information.
+  * Update the family name, gender, or birthday of each patient, and update the patient on the FHIR test server with the new information.
-  * Delete the user from the FHIR test server.
+  * Delete the patient from the FHIR test server.
-4. Refresh the list and fetch the new latest 10 users.
+4. Refresh the list and fetch the new latest 10 patients.
 5. Change the order of patients displayed, based on birthday, or name (alphabetical).
 6. Upload the project to a public GitHub repository so we can clone and look at what you've done.